pravega/pravega/documentation/src/docs/deployment/kubernetes-install.md

     * [Tune Pravega Configurations](#tune-pravega-configuration)
 * [Releases](#releases)

-## Pravega Operator

-The [Pravega Operator](https://github.com/pravega/pravega-operator/edit/master/README.md) manages Pravega clusters deployed to Kubernetes and automates tasks related to operating a Pravega cluster.
 Using Kubernetes for all services deployed in production increases automation, availability and provides flexibility around resource management.

- Currently Pravega Operator supports the following features:

-- Create and destroy a Pravega cluster
-- Resize cluster

 ## Requirements

 - Kubernetes 1.8+
 - An existing Apache Zookeeper 3.5 cluster.
-This can be easily deployed using our [Zookeeper operator](https://github.com/pravega/zookeeper-operator).
+This can be easily deployed using our [Zookeeper Operator](https://github.com/pravega/zookeeper-operator).
+- [Pravega Operator](https://github.com/pravega/pravega-operator/edit/master/README.md)manages Pravega clusters deployed to Kubernetes and automates tasks related to operating a Pravega cluster.

 ## Usage

-### Install the operator
+### Install the Pravega Operator

 > Note: If you are running on Google Kubernetes Engine (GKE), please [check this first](#installation-on-google-kubernetes-engine).

-Run the following command to install the `PravegaCluster` custom resource definition (CRD), create the `pravega-operator` service account, roles, bindings, and the deploy the operator.
+Run the following command to install the `PravegaCluster` custom resource definition (CRD), create the `pravega-operator` service account, roles, bindings, and the deploy the Pravega Operator.

 ```
 $ kubectl create -f deploy
 ```

-Verify that the Pravega operator is running.
+Verify that the Pravega Operator is running.

 ```
 $ kubectl get deploy